-- 9. In accordance with PD 61 §4.6, and paragraphs N8.1(ii) and (iv) of the Guide, the claimant should apply for a mandatory Case Management Conference within 7 days after the last Collision Statement of Case is filed, which mandatory Case Management Conference will normally take place on the first available date 5 weeks thereafter. - 10.
+- 9. In accordance with PD 61 §4.6, and paragraphs N8.1(ii) and (iv) of the Guide, the claimant should apply for a mandatory Case Management Conference within 7 days after the last collision defence is filed, which mandatory Case Management Conference will normally take place on the first available date 6 weeks thereafter.
+Enquiries should if necessary be made as to whether any party intends to serve a collision reply before the Case Management Conference is listed, and that the timing of the Case Management Conference should take into account the results of such enquiries. - 10.
 The availability of Electronic Track Data is likely to enable the Court to adopt fast track procedures for the determination of issues of liability in a Collision Claim.
 The Court will seek to adopt such fast track procedures as part of its duty actively to manage cases in accordance with the overriding objective, and will give due consideration to making one or more of the directions listed in PD 61 §4.7.
-(See also paragraphs N8.1(vii), N9.1 and N14.1 of the Guide.) - 11.
-The parties should give careful consideration to the possibility of adopting such (or other) fast track procedures when completing their case management information sheets prior to the Case Management Conference: see paragraph N8.1(viii).
+(See also paragraphs N8.1(vii), N9.1 and N14.1 of the Guide.)

+11. The parties should give careful consideration to the possibility of adopting such (or other) fast track procedures when completing their case management information sheets prior to the Case Management Conference: see paragraph N8.1(viii).
 Parties are reminded of their obligation to help the Court to further the overriding objective.
 While the Court will always be astute to manage each particular Collision Claim to meet the demands of justice and the overriding objective, in making directions for the proper management of the case, the Court will give due consideration to any agreement made by the parties designed to dispose of the claim in a swift and cost-efficient manner.
-(For example, reference is made to the Fast Track Procedure form of agreement prepared by the Admiralty Solicitors Group for use in Collision Claims where Electronic Track Data is available.)
+(For example, reference is made to the Fast Track Procedure form of agreement prepared by the Admiralty Solicitors Group for use in Collision Claims where Electronic Track Data is available).